Social Media Policy

 Audience for this policy

-This policy is for students, faculty, staff, and contractors on behalf of LM who manage or contribute to official LM social media channels (those channels that have some oversight by school faculty/staff) including but not limited to channels for academic departments, clubs and offices at LM Social media channels can include but are not limited to blogs, wikis, and social networks such as Facebook, Twitter, YouTube, Instagram, and LinkedIn.
+This policy is for students, faculty, staff, and contractors on behalf of LM who manage or contribute to official LM social media channels (those channels that have some oversight by school faculty/staff) including but not limited to channels for academic departments, clubs and offices at LM Social media channels can include but are not limited to blog and social networks such as Facebook, Twitter, YouTube, Instagram, and LinkedIn.

 This policy DOES NOT pertain to informal student groups (as opposed to LM-affiliated clubs) or to the personal use of social media by students and employees.
 LM employees and students are strongly encouraged to review the employee handbook and student handbook when using social media platforms to ensure they are not violating the code of conduct and incurring disciplinary action.